k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 **Example of rules combination and hierarchy**

-The below image shows 3 rules defined for the **AdventureWorks** data platform:
+The below image shows three rules defined for the **AdventureWorks** data platform:

 ![](../images/discovery_pipeline_h.png)